Asymptotic approximations for stationary distributions of many-server queues with abandonment: Fluid limit

-The state of the fluid system at time $t$ is represented by the triplet Here, $\fx(t)$ represents the mass (or, equivalently, limiting scaled number of customers) in the system at time $t$, $\fmeas_t[0,x)$ represents the mass of customers in service at time $t$ who have been in service for less than $x$ units of time, while $\freneg_t[0,x)$ represents the mass of customers in the system who, at time $t$, have been in the system no more than $x$ units of time and whose patience time exceeds $x$.
-The inputs to the system are the (limiting) cumulative arrival process $\fe$, and the initial conditions $\fx(0)$, $\fmeas_0$ and $\freneg_0$.
-Thus, $\lan \f1, \fmeas_0 \ran$ represents the total mass of customers in service at time $0$, and the fluid analog of the non-idling condition (\ref{def-nonidling}) is \be 1 - \lan \f1, \fmeas_0 \ran = [1-\fx(0)]^+. \ee The quantity $\lan \f1, \freneg_0 \ran$ represents the total mass of customers at time $0$ whose residual patience times are positive.
-Hence, we have Thus, the space of possible input data for the fluid equations is given by \be \newspace \doteq \left\{ \right\}, \ee where recall that $\incspace$ is the subset of non-decreasing functions $f \in {\cal D}_{\R_+}[0,\infty)$ with $f(0) = 0$.
-Let $\fntf(x)$ denote $\freneg_t[0,x]$ for each $x \in [0,H^r)$.
+Here, $\fx(t)$ represents the mass (or, equivalently, limiting scaled number of customers) in the system at time $t$, $\fmeas_t[0,x)$ represents the mass of customers in service at time $t$ who have been in service for less than $x$ units of time, whereas $\freneg_t[0,x)$ represents the mass of customers in the system who, at time $t$,\vadjust{\goodbreak} have been in the system no more than $x$ units of time and whose patience time exceeds their time in system (which implies, in particular, that they have not yet abandoned the system).
+The inputs to the system are the (limiting) cumulative arrival process $\fe$ and the initial conditions $\fx(0)$, $\fmeas_0$ and $\freneg_0$.
+Thus, $\lan{\mathbf1}, \fmeas_0 \ran$ represents the total mass of customers in service at time $0$ and the fluid analog of the nonidling condition (\ref{def-nonidling}) is

+The quantity $\lan{\mathbf1}, \freneg_0 \ran$ represents the total mass of customers at time $0$ whose residual patience times are positive.
+Hence, we have